Getting to Know Rough Terrain Forklifts

 A truck or trailer mounted rough terrain forklift is a portable, self-propelled design that is most often transported to a work site.
 This forklift is mounted on a carrier which is attached to the back of the truck or trailer and is used to unload heavy loads from the truck or trailer.
 It can be used on natural, unimproved outdoor terrain and disturbed terrain on a work site, but it is important to note that not all truck or trailer mounted forklifts are considered to be rough terrain.
 Forklift certification training covers the various types of truck/trailer mounted forklifts and their primary differences.

-If you need to complete your forklift safety training, which includes how to operate all types of rough terrain forklifts, check out CertifyMe.net.
-They are an online training program which allows operators to complete their training in about one hour, immediately print their certificate after completion, and pay only $59.95 for each section.
+If you need to complete your forklift safety training, which includes how to operate all types of rough terrain forklifts, check us out!
+Our online training program allows operators to complete their training in about one hour, immediately print their certificate after completion, and pay only $59.95 for each section.
+Along with all-terrain and rough terrain lift training, we also offer certification for regular indoor lifts, pallet jacks, order pickers, and more.
+If you have any questions about our forklift training courses, call our office today at 1-888-699-4800.

 This low-cost program can be completed anytime, anywhere!